We have a variety of programs and volunteer opportunities available. Contact us to learn how you can help!

 “‘FOR I KNOW THE THOUGHTS THAT I THINK TOWARD YOU,’ SAYS THE LORD, ‘THOUGHTS OF PEACE AND NOT OF EVIL, TO GIVE YOU A FUTURE AND A HOPE.’”
 JEREMIAH 29:11

 The Transitional Housing Program is an opportunity to give individuals and families hope for a future.
 The purpose is to help those in need develop Christ-like maturity by providing structure, discipleship, fellowship, encouragement and life skills in a Christian environment.
-The Program is a bridge to help those achieve a life they desire becoming independent productive members of our community.
+The Program is a bridge to help those achieve a life they desire; a life to become an independent and productive member of our community.

 Some aspects of the Transitional Housing Program are Spiritual Guidance, Weekly Case Management, Financial Budgeting, Time Management, Life Planning, Education Goals, Nutrition Classes/Guidance, Health Care Coverage, Recovery Sessions, Clinical Therapy for Depression, Anxiety, Grief/Loss & Anger Management and Job Seeking/ Resume Writing Guidance.